Please enter your email address below and get alerts as soon as we have a new property matching your search criteria.

 Like Megève and Gstaad, Kitzbühel is as much a lifestyle destination as ski resort, it has a proud heritage as one of the homes of Alpine skiing, and is a wonderful summer venue.
 The town itself dates back to medieval times and is beautifully preserved.
 The Hahnenkamm run is the famous annual downhill race, held since 1931, the piste is open to the public at other times.
 Elsewhere Kitzbühel has a decent range of mainly mellow skiing, and good snowmaking cover.
 A 15 minute journey takes you to the much larger SkiWelt complex.
 Plenty of large chalets here although visitor accommodation is mainly in hotels and guest houses; there is a great choice of bars and restaurants for all tastes and budgets.

-What about ski chalet and apartment properties for sale in Kitzbühel?
+What about ski chalet and studio apartment properties for sale in Kitzbühel?
 Easy access given three airports within 1.5 hours’ drive, this is “chalet central” in Austria.
 Some beautiful old properties finished with traditional materials and more recent chalets with swimming pool, underground parking spaces and underfloor heating even sit within walking distance of the centre of kitzbühel.
 Further out of town many are priced well into the €5m+ range.
 Property values in Kitzbühel have been resilient, rising gently over many years; a good location, and town centre bedroom apartments with parking spaces command a premium attracting those who seek properties for rent.
-Regardless of the property type whether it is luxury chalets, ski apartments or country houses, Foreign ownership regulations are significantly less restrictive than elsewhere in Austria.
+Regardless of the property type whether it is luxury chalets, ski apartments or country houses with 6 bedrooms or more, foreign ownership regulations are significantly less restrictive than elsewhere in Austria.

 When your mountain property offering breathtaking views is located in between the mountains of the famous Hahnenkamm and Kitzbüheler Horn in Austria’s exclusive Tyrol province, it’s tempting to forget about everything else.
 All you need is a home in this timelessly elegant beautiful, historic resort surrounded by some of the most stunning scenery the whole of the Alps has to offer.

 Of course, there is more to an investment than the scenery.
-Research the property market in Kitzbühel before you begin your search to buy a ski apartment or chalet in Kitzbühel.
+Research the property market in Kitzbühel, Austria before you begin your search to buy a house, ski apartment or chalet in Kitzbühel.
 You should know what makes Kitzbühel tick and why it’s a fantastic place to spend time, or to visit on holiday.
+Look out for chalet or apartment property for sale with either a terrace, garden or multiple bathrooms.

 Kitzbühel has a reputation as the most beautiful ski town in Europe.
 Once a medieval silver-mining town it has historic walls and grand medieval architecture set against a backdrop of the Wilder Kaiser Mountains, it’s hard to argue against the claim.